AntondeGroot/Flashbook/README.md

 - pdf conversion may not be supported: pdftoppm.exe is called on laptop via miktex.
 Explicit import needed in spec file?
 Now this is hopefully accounted for by including poppler.rar in the executables and adding it as 'path variable' if there is no 'pdftoppm.exe' already available.
 - When you start in Flashcard and then open Flashbook the following occurs: the pages are no longer resized according to the scrollbar (have extra empty space following a page), and you cannot scroll when the mouse is over the image (only when the mouse is next to the image).
 This also prevents from "scrolling to the next page".
 - Python multithreading isn't real multithreading as it just switches rapidly between threads.
 Perhaps incorporate multiprocessing.
+#### Possible Issues:
+- While working on a laptop flashbook had the following bug: (when only a mousepad was used) taking notes drew borders from the upper left of the screen to the point where the mouse was released.
+Not starting from the point where the left mouse button was pressed down.
+After rebooting the laptop this issue vanished.
+- Facebook: drawn borders suddenly shifted up and to the left.
+This does not affect new borders being drawn (or the final selections), or past selections.
+Perhaps this is caused by a missing self.Layout() where the page should be redrawn.
+Perhaps the page is rescaled but the borders aren't.

 ### name changes:
 just in case it causes issues further down the line of making things pep8 compliant: